gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/supervisor-responsibilities.md

 - Facilitating the Delivery Assurance team (aka TLC Crew) and ensuring individual contributors not assigned to partner work are contributing to organizational initiatives productively
 - Leading necessary working groups

-TTSC supervisors are also responsible for regularly conducting the following administrative tasks:
+TTS supervisors are also responsible for regularly conducting the following administrative tasks:

 ## Weekly

-- Check that your direct reports are [Tocking correctly]({% page "about-us/tts-consulting/operations/tock/#supervisor-review" %}).
+- Check that your direct reports are [Tocking correctly]({% page "about-us/centers-of-excellence/operations/tock/#supervisor-review" %}).
-- 18F: Fill out the [data check form](https://airtable.com/app1anoO5i5d3RJRA/pagYbQmUcGgPS4lEt/form).
-Report any Airtable discrepancies, and follow up with your direct report on any necessary Tock changes.
-- 18F: Read {% slack_channel "#the-shipping-news" %} for your direct reports’ projects
-- 18F: Review [project health reports](https://airtable.com/appsLLLryeqBK2V9d/paguMwC2PYWUhaokc) for your direct reports’ projects
-- 18F: Attend GMT meetings.
 - CoE: Attend “CoE Management Weekly” meetings

 ## Fortnightly